 The base cause of root rot in snake plants is that their roots are oversaturated in water.
 While overwatering is one cause of this problem, water can also accumulate around a snake plant’s root zone for other reasons.
 Diagnosing the particular reason that your snake plant is waterlogged is the first step in rehabilitating it – and avoiding future root rot.

-Common causes of root rot in snake plants
+Common causes of snake plant root rot

-- overwatering.
+- Overwatering.
 When you overwater your snake plant, the soil cannot properly dry out.
 This causes the roots to become waterlogged, and leads to rot.

-- poor soil drainage.
+- Poor soil drainage.
 Even if you are watering your snake plant appropriately, poor soil drainage can quickly lead to too much moisture in the soil and even prevent the roots from absorbing the moisture that is present.
 When the soil doesn’t drain well, water fills all of the pore space in the soil and leads to trouble.
 Make sure to use the best soil for snake plants the next time you repot your dracaena!

-- inappropriate pot size.
+- Inappropriate pot size.
 When a pot is too big, it will tend to hold more water than your snake plant needs, leading to mold growth and soil saturation.
 The large pot size keeps the soil wet for too long and encourages bacterial and fungal growth.

-- cold weather or temperatures.
+- Cold weather or temperatures.
 When the air is cold around the snake plant, it can prevent the soil from drying properly.
 It takes an extended time for any excess moisture to evaporate, leaving the roots to sit for a prolonged time in a damp environment.

-- dormant fungi.
+- Dormant fungi.
 Sometimes, fungi are present in the soil but dormant.
 When the soil becomes waterlogged, the fungal spores can quickly take action and attack the root of the plant.

 How to save a plant after root rot

-If you’ve noticed the signs of root rot in your beloved snake plant and want to save it, you have a few options.
-With all the doom and gloom ⬆️ we’ve covered so far, you may be wondering: Can a snake plant recover from root rot?
 If the root rot is in its early stages, yes!
-The key is to remove your plant and replace the affected soil immediately to stop the problem from spreading.
+The key to treating root rot is to remove your plant and replace the affected soil immediately to stop the problem from spreading.
 After this, remove any rotted roots and repot the plant in fresh soil.
-You can add mycorrhizae treatment, cinnamon, or sulfur powder to the roots to help prevent fungal growth.
-Follow these steps for how to fix root rot in a snake plant:

 What you’ll need: